BAVDE1/openGL-boilerplate/README.md

 * fullness percentage
 * is auto resizing

-**note:** the shape class is configured for the current default layout. so you may want to make your own shape class if your layout is different
+**note:** the `Shape` class is configured for the current default layout. so you may want to make your own shape class if your layout is different.

 ### Text Rendering